oleksandr-dubrov/bluetube/README.md

 +    *--audio-quality QUALITY* - specify ffmpeg/avconv audio quality, 0 (better) or 9 (worse).

 **FYI**.
 In order to get a list of formats available for downloading URL use *-F*.
-For the time being, the most appropriate format is 'webm[width<=640]' - webm where the width is less or equals 640.
+For the time being, the most appropriate format is 'mp4[width<=640]+worstaudio' - mp4 where the width is less or equals 640 and with the worst audio.
+In case, there is no mp4 video with audio, then the audio is downloaded separately and merged into *mkv* container.

 #### 8.2.2 *ffmpeg* converts audio and video formats.
 The tool is used to convert video in *webm* format into *3gp*.
 Youtube used to have *3gp* version, but now it doesn't.